vcita/developers-hub/entities/access_control/md/staffBusinessRole.md

 ## StaffBusinessRole

-A role is a named set of default permissions for a business account.
+A StaffBusinessRole is an assignment of a BusinessRole to a staff member, defining their permissions within a business account.
 For example, admin, manager etc.

-### Properties
+## Properties

 | Name | Description | Type | Required |
 | --- | --- | --- | --- |